jrmillerwork/Calculator/README.md

 representing lambdas.
 When a given operation was requested, the String would be converted to a lambda and applied to arguments supplied.

-Has this approach, clearly both more sophisticated and much more complex to implement, Spring's IoC/DI would have been a good choice.
+Had this approach, clearly both more sophisticated and much more complex to implement, been taken, Spring's IoC/DI would have been a good choice.
 Spring JPA could have been used to persist the lambda Strings in a DB table.
+The
-The OperationManager would have been a service which could have been switched out for testing and mocked.
+OperationManager would have been a service which could have been switched out for testing and mocked.

 Note that since the operations are represented by Strings, the need for an UnsupportedOperationException would